-All students, including international students, must take the MCATs by November of the year preceding matriculation.
+All students, including international students, must take the MCATs no later than September of the year preceding matriculation.

 Over the last few years, there have been a handful of international students enrolled in each class.
 This year there are six international students.
 The academic and non-cognitive standards for acceptance for both international students and U.S. citizens or permanent residents are the same.